American Beauty (1999 film): Home media

 American Beauty was released on VHS on May 9, 2000, and on DVD with the DTS format on October 24, 2000.
+The film also received a Japan-only LaserDisc release on October 27, 2000, making it one of the last films to ever be released on the format.
+The last North American LaserDisc release had occurred earlier in October 2000.

 Before the North American rental release on May 9, Blockbuster Video wanted to purchase hundreds of thousands of extra copies for its "guaranteed title" range, whereby anyone who wanted to rent the film would be guaranteed a copy.
 Blockbuster and DreamWorks could not agree on a profit-sharing deal, so Blockbuster ordered two-thirds the number of copies it originally intended.
 DreamWorks made around one million copies available for rental; Blockbuster's share would usually have been about 400,000 of these.
 Some Blockbuster stores only displayed 60 copies, and others did not display the film at all, forcing customers to ask for it.
 The strategy required staff to read a statement to customers explaining the situation; Blockbuster claimed it was only "[monitoring] customer demand" due to the reduced availability.
 Blockbuster's strategy leaked before May 9, leading to a 30 percent order increase from other retailers.

 In its first week of rental release, American Beauty made $6.8 million.
 This return was lower than would have been expected had DreamWorks and Blockbuster reached an agreement.
 In the same year, The Sixth Sense made $22 million, while Fight Club made $8.1 million, though the latter's North American theatrical performance was just 29 percent that of American Beauty.
 Blockbuster's strategy also affected rental fees; American Beauty averaged $3.12, compared with $3.40 for films that Blockbuster fully promoted.
 Only 53 percent of the film's rentals were from large outlets in the first week, compared with the usual 65 percent.